LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

 | Results    | Create User Defined Results                                     | 32 User Defined Results.ipynb |

 Additional examples are included in the `Tools` and `Wizards` folders.

+Some more examples can be found in [this repository](https://github.com/CadairIdris/LusasNoteBooks/tree/master) by @CadairIdris.

 ## ⚙️Setting up Python on Windows